argoproj/argo-cd/docs/faq.md

 ## Why Are My Resource Limits Out Of Sync?

-Kubernetes normalizes resource limits when they are applied, and then Argo CD compares the version in your generated manifests to the normalized one is Kubernetes - they won't match.
+Kubernetes has normalized your resource limits when they are applied, and then Argo CD has then compared the version in your generated manifests to the normalized one is Kubernetes - they won't match.

+E.g.

+* `'1000m'` normalized to `'1'`
+* `'0.1'` normalized to `'100m'`
-E.g. '0.1' is normalized to '100m'
+* `'3072Mi'` normalized to `'3Gi'`
-E.g. '3072Mi' is normalized to '3Gi'
+* `3072` normalized to `'3072'` (quotes added)

+To fix this - replace your values with the normalized values.

 See [#1615](https://github.com/argoproj/argo-cd/issues/1615)